Erzatskaiser/augmento/README.md

   <img src="./assets/augmento.png" alt="augmento logo" width="400"/>
 </p>

-**augmento** is a high-performance, modular image augmentation toolkit built for flexibility and speed.
+**augmento** is a high-performance, modular image augmentation tool built for flexibility and speed.
 Designed with a multithreaded pipeline and clean CLI interface, it supports fast transformations for large datasets in machine learning, computer vision, and synthetic data generation workflows.

 ## 🚀 Features